 (20) The 25 percent limit to Online Learning or Distance Learning applies only to onshore student visa holders.
 If a student returns to their home country and their COE is cancelled then they can enrol in Online Learning or Distance Learning units.

 (21) Units studied Online or by Distance Learning in non-compulsory study periods (e.g. Session 3) are counted for the purposes of the 25% limit.

 (22) If a student is in the final study period of a course, with only one subject to complete the course, the student must not study this unit Online Learning or by Distance Learning in Australia unless the period in which the student will complete the course is a non-compulsory study period.

 (23) If a student has only one unit to complete in a compulsory study period, and the unit is available by Distance Learning or Online Learning, the student must meet with the Director SCU International who may require the student return to his or her home country to study the final unit of the course by Distance Learning or Online Learning study.

 (24) Students who complete their studies early as a result of overload enrolment or units studied in non-compulsory study periods will be reported to Department of Immigration and Citizenship through PRISMS as having completed their studies, within fourteen (14) days after the release of final grades.

-(25) As per Standard 10 of the National Code 2007, the University will systematically monitor student's course progress, and proactively notify and counsel international onshore students who are at risk of failing to meet their course progress requirements.
+(25) As per Standard 10 of the The National Code, the University will systematically monitor student's course progress, and proactively notify and counsel international onshore students who are at risk of failing to meet their course progress requirements.